ByzantineProcess/quartermaster/README.md

 - pywebview (as GUI lib/helper)

 ## Running locally
-**Windows users: check releases section**
+**Windows users: check releases section.** The build can trip some antiviruses, if you're worried (i don't blame you!) running from source is not hard.

-Otherwise, ensure your python env of choice has `requests pywebview notifypy iniconfig` installed, then just run main.py
+Ensure your python env of choice has `requests pywebview notifypy iniconfig` installed, then just run main.py

 Linux users: pywebview may need some extra packages related to Qt, check [the docs](https://pywebview.flowrl.com/guide/installation.html#linux) for instructions